viamrobotics/docs/docs/mobility/motion/_index.md

 ### MoveOnGlobe

 Move a [base](/components/base/) component to a destination GPS point, represented in geographic notation _(latitude, longitude)_.
-Use a [movement sensor](/components/movement-sensor/) to check the location of the robot.
+Use a [movement sensor](/components/movement-sensor/) to check the location of the machine.

 {{< alert title="Usage" color="tip" >}}